MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 - Client applications authenticate against a Microsoft Entra tenant that's different than the Azure OpenAI data plane's tenant.

-You can apply these constraints to scenarios where:
+These constraints can apply to the following scenarios:

 - Existing client applications that already authenticate against an external OIDC provider or Microsoft Entra ID integrate with Azure OpenAI instances.